REDs Explained: Athletes

 • Avoid long gaps between meals or snacks and avoid fasted training (especially females)

-• Refuel within 20 minutes of training with a mix of carbs and protein
+• Immediately refuel after training with a mix of carbs and protein (ideally within first 30 min)

 2. Prioritize Recovery